nsrau/azure-docs.it-it/articles/load-balancer/powershell-samples.md

 ---
-title: Esempi di Azure PowerShell-Azure Load Balancer
+title: Azure PowerShell Samples - Azure Load Balancer
-description: Con questi esempi, bilanciare il carico del traffico verso più siti Web nelle VM e il traffico verso le macchine virtuali per la disponibilità elevata con Azure Load Balancer.
+description: With these samples, load balance traffic to multiple websites on VMs and traffic to VMs for HA with Azure Load Balancer.
 services: virtual-network
 documentationcenter: load-balancer
 author: asudbring